 Except in an emergency situation, the Board of Education shall, prior to expelling any student, conduct a hearing to be governed by the procedures outlined herein and consistent with the requirements of Conn.
-Gen. Stat. § 10-233d and the applicable provisions of the Uniform Administrative

-Procedures Act, Conn.
+Gen. Stat. § 10-233d andor Conn.
+Gen. Stat. § 10-233l, if applicable, as well as the applicable provisions of the Uniform Administrative Procedures Act, Conn.
 Gen. Stat. §§ 4-176e to 4-180a, and § 4-181a.
 Whenever an emergency exists, the hearing provided for herein shall be held as soon as possible after the expulsion.